RLain/missing-trees/README.md

 # 🌳 Welcome to Rebecca Lain's missing tree API

-This repo takes in an orchard_id and returns coordinates for missing trees located on the farm.
+This repo is an API that takes in an orchard_id param and returns coordinates for missing trees located on the farm.

 ## 🗣️ Context sharing